Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance8.md

 #### Usage

-compiledClipInstance.colorBlueAmount
+CompiledClipInstance.colorBlueAmount

 #### Description

-Property; `integer`; an integer that either reduces or increases the blue tint by a constant amount.
+Property; `integer`; An integer that either reduces or increases the blue tint by a constant amount.
 This value is added to the current value.
 Valid values are -255 to 255.

-This setting is the same as selecting Color > Advanced in the Instance Property Inspector.
+This setting is the same as selecting `Color > Advanced` in the Instance Property Inspector.

 #### Example